beckym223/manual_work/E6_long_edited.md

 complex financial strategies.
-By having replace- ment rates that are higher for lower levels of lifetime earnings, a social security system that a cohort in each case.
-Using a wage index gives less weight  to the earlier years and more weight to the later years than  does use of an interest rate.
-Thus, use of a wage index would  be implicit taxation on younger workers and implicit sub- sidization of older workers and would be a distortion in a first-best world.
-However, the annual income tax is progres-  sive, so that an upward-sloping age-real earnings profile  implies that on average older workers have higher marginal  income tax rates than younger workers.
-Thus, the sum of the  marginal income tax plus the implicit Social Security tax is  smoother across ages with a wage index than with weight-  ing by interest rate.
-Also, preferences are not intertempo-  rally additive.
-The standard of living to which retirees have  become accustomed is more affected by earnings later in  life than earlier in life.
-While the effect of introducing a  standard-of-living effect into annual utility has been ex-  plored in simulations of the value of annuities (Davidoff et  al., 2003), no similar analysis has been done for the weight-  ing given earnings in different years.
-43 I do not discuss the issues behind the choice of 62 as the earliest age of eligibility for retirement benefits (EEA).
-Increasing the EEA helps those who would otherwise retire  too early for their own good and hurts those who are right  in their early retirement decision and are hurt by the illi-  quidity from benefit nonavailability until the EEA.
-Measur-  ing the size of the two groups would be very hard and only  a little has been done in identifying people who are affected.
-Increasing the EEA would have little effect on long-run  Social Security financing as explained below.
-Similarly, it  would be hard to design a good method for automatically  indexing the EEA.
-44Robert C. Merton (1983) has examined the role of  Social Security in sharing aggregate earnings risks more widely.
-VOL. 94 NO. I
-11
+By having replace- ment rates that are higher for lower levels of lifetime earnings, a social security system that

 ### ---Economics-2004-0-13.txt---